bitquery/graphql-docs/docs/Examples/cross-chain/cross-chain-api.md

 ## Balance of a Wallet

-Retrieve address balances across multiple blockchains in one query.
+Use this query to retrieve address balances across multiple blockchains in one query.
+Set the wallet address in the `address` filter.

 [You can run the query here](https://ide.bitquery.io/Query-to-check-balance-on-multiple-blockchains_3)